-If you need to finance a new or used vehicle, pay close attention to your credit score.
-Lenders use it to determine the rate you’ll get on a loan or whether you’ll get a loan at all.
+If you plan to get a loan to buy a new or used car, pay close attention to your credit score.
+Lenders use that critical three-digit number to determine whether you qualify for a loan and the interest rate you’ll pay.

-The average loan amount for a new vehicle in the third quarter of 2016 was $30,022, growing nearly 4 percent from the same period a year prior, according to data from Experian.
-For used vehicles, the average loan amount was $19,227, growing nearly 2 percent from the year prior.
+As auto prices rise, consumers are borrowing more money.
+The average loan amount for a new vehicle in the fourth quarter of 2018 was $31,722, an increase of $623 from the same period a year ago, according to Experian.
+For used vehicles, the average loan amount was $20,077, rising $488 from the year prior.

 The average credit score needed to buy a car